-Under the UW System Policy on Ownership of Copyrightable Instructional Materials, (GAPP 27), the employee may own all rights in his or her creations.
-For instance, a professor who creates a scholarly article in the course of research at a UW System institution, would ordinarily own the copyright in it.
+Under the UW System Policy on Ownership of Copyrightable Instructional Materials Policy 191, the employee may own all rights in his or her creations.
+A professor who creates a scholarly article while employed at a UW System institution would ordinarily own the copyright.
 The institution may have an interest, however, if it contributed substantial institutional resources in the creation of the work.
-"Substantial" resources could include providing the creator with paid release time from his or her job, or allowing the employee exceptional access to specialized computer resources to create the work.
-As stated in section II.C.3. of GAPP 27, work-for-hire agreements place ownership with UW-Parkside.
-In practice, when an author uses institutional resources to create a protected work, it is best to agree with the institution beforehand about ownership and control of the work. .
-An appendix to the UW System Policy on Ownership of Copyrightable Instructional Materials (GAPP 27) includes a sample agreement to allocate rights and interests in copyrighted works between the institution and the employee author.
+"Substantial" resources could include providing the creator with paid release time from his or her job or allowing the employee exceptional access to specialized computer resources to create the work.
+In practice, when an author uses institutional resources to create a protected work, it is best to agree with the institution beforehand about ownership and control of the work.
+An appendix to the UW System Policy on Ownership of Copyrightable Instructional Materials, Policy 191, includes a sample agreement to allocate rights and interests in copyrighted works between the institution and the employee author.

 76.03.02 Obligations Regarding Copyright

 - The utilization of copyrighted work must meet the fair use exception.
 Copyright laws in the U.S. protect works even if they are not registered with the U.S. Copyright Office and even if they do not carry the copyright symbol (©).
-Copyrighted works may be in print, video, electronic or digital form and include, but are not limited to, books, magazines, newspapers, cartoons, trade journals, training materials, newsletters, printed articles from publications, TV and radio programs, videotapes, compact discs, DVD's, music performances, photographs, training materials, manuals, documentation, software programs, databases and World Wide Web pages.
+Copyrighted works may be in print, video, electronic, or digital form and include, but are not limited to, books, magazines, newspapers, cartoons, trade journals, training materials, newsletters, printed articles from publications, TV and radio programs, videotapes, compact discs, DVD's, music performances, photographs, training materials, manuals, documentation, software programs, databases, and webpages.

-- Faculty, staff and students must obtain permission from copyright holders directly, or their licensing representative, when the reproduction exceeds fair use requesting permission to use copyrighted materials.
+- Faculty, staff, and students must obtain permission from copyright holders directly, or their licensing representative, when the reproduction exceeds fair use requesting permission to use copyrighted materials.
 Model permission letters, such as those found at Columbia University's Copyright Advisory Office, provide guidance on crafting such requests.
-Alternatively, permission may be obtained from centralized clearinghouses for the use of various kinds of works (provide links with references below):
+Alternatively, permission may be obtained from centralized clearinghouses for the use of various kinds of works

 - At UW-Parkside, the Provost is responsible for copyright policy.
-A campus copyright team firstname.lastname@example.org provides recommendations for policy updates as the law and as technology offers new opportunities and challenges.
-This team, led by the library's copyright librarian, also provides educational opportunities and an awareness of copyright issues on campus.
+A campus copyright team email@example.com provides recommendations for policy updates as the law and as technology offers new opportunities and challenges.
+This team, led by a designated librarian, also provides educational opportunities and an awareness of copyright issues on campus.
 Changes to the copyright policy are approved by the Chancellor's Cabinet.

 Appendix: Access to Content & Use of Resources: Policies and Guidelines